WORKSHOPS

 Monday, 15 April

-Extend your experience with workshops on the Monday before commencement of the Symposium.
-In-person attendance only.
-Please indicate your preferred workshop when registering your attendance at the Symposium.
+Many delegates extended their experience with workshops on the Monday before commencement of the Symposium.

 Workshop 1